jschalk/jaar/README.md

  -->

 `jaar` is a python library for listening to the climate of a community.
-Individual positions are aggregated by a listener into a coherant agenda that can include tasks to do and tasks of  of existence.
+Individual positions are aggregated by a listener into a coherant agenda that can include pledges to do and pledges of  of existence.
 Listening and acting on it.

 A person's agenda in the community is built by the the stared intreprtation of
 1. Voice persons agendas